mak3r/bxcr/README.md

 5. Log on to your new instance at `https://apps.apprenda.bxcr`.
 The default account is `bxcr@apprenda.com` with a password of `password`.

 ## Notes

+* "Why did Chef randomly fail to install something on Windows?"
+Let us know the details, but you can generally re-run the provisioning step with `vagrant provision` to retry.

 * For information on how to use Apprenda, please see our documentation at https://docs.apprenda.com.